espressif/esp-zigbee-sdk/examples/esp_zigbee_gateway/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

-## Example Output
+## Application Functions

-As you run the example, you will see the following log:
+- When the program starts, the board will attempt to read the RCP version from the remote radio via UART.
 ```
 I (550) RCP_UPDATE: RCP: using update sequence 0
 I (550) ESP_RADIO_SPINEL: spinel UART interface initialization completed